Psykotikism/Mutant_Tanks/README.md

 			"Minion Types"					"123456"
 		}
 		// The Super Tank nullifies all of the survivors' damage.
+		// "Ability Enabled" - When a survivor is within range of the Tank, the survivor does not do any damage.
+		// "Nullify Hit" - When a survivor is hit by a Tank's claw or rock, the survivor does not do any damage.
 		"Nullify Ability"
 		{
 			// Enable this ability.